 Cherry Creek Valley Ecological Park is a picturesque 75-acre natural area with trails meandering through abundant wildlife and native plants.
 For years, however, the area was an eyesore, with encroaching urbanization causing devastating storm runoff, stream erosion, vegetation loss and severe infrastructure damage.

-Working cooperatively with five governmental agencies, ECI completed 50% of the project scope using in-house staff and equipment.
+Working cooperatively with five governmental agencies, ECI completed 50 percent of the project scope using in-house staff and equipment.
 Erosion control measures ensured that site improvements were completed with minimal land/creek disturbance.
-Total contract value was $3.2M.

 Owner – Urban Drainage Flood Control District Engineer – Muller Engineering